 What is a Company Car Allowance?

 A company car allowance is a cash benefit type scheme offered to new employees or an employee who is updating their current working contract.

-The cash allowance is usually added to an employees monthly, sometimes annual salary, and is to be set aside to pay for a vehicle that the employee uses for business purposes.
+The cash allowance is added to an employees annual salary (usually added per month) and is used to pay for a vehicle for business purposes.

 How does Company Car Allowance work?

 A company car allowance works differently depending on whether you’re the employee or the employee.
 We’ve broken down how the car allowance works for each role below: